shermage/ERA-Solutions-LLC-JavaScript-Intermediate-Assignments/Object.md

 You can access the properties and methods of an object using dot notation **(object.property)** or bracket notation **(object["property"])**.

 For instance, to access the color of the car, you can use **car.color**, which would give you the value **"blue"**.
 To call a method, you can use parentheses after the method name, like **car.startEngine()**.

+In summary, an object in JavaScript is a way to organize and group related data and functionality together.
+It allows you to represent real-world or conceptual entities, like a car, by encapsulating properties and methods within a single entity.